naughty-doge/stremio-porn/README.md

 - `NODE_ENV` to `production`
 - `STREMIO_PORN_ENDPOINT` to a public URL of the server
 - `STREMIO_PORN_ID` to a non-default value

+Note: since this addon scrapes pages, it is recommended to run it behind a proxy and use Redis caching.

 ## npm scripts